 Kotosh was the first urban center and is located in the sierra of Huanuco.
 The Crossed Hands or manos Cruzadas is the first known sculpture of the era.

-The 5000 year old Caral is the oldest civilization in the Americas
+The 5000 year old Caral is the oldest city in the Americas

 The Chavin culture is located in Chavin de Huantar, southeast of the Cordillera Blanca.
 They built large temples, the largest early buildings in Peru.
 To honor their gods they built huge sculptures such as the Lanzon Monolith, Tello Obelisk, the Raymondi Stella and carved heads in their building walls.